ethereum/c-kzg-4844/README.md

-The primary reason for choosing C is because [blst](https://github.com/supranational/blst), the BLS12-381 signature library we wanted to use, is mostly written in C. We were concerned that using blst with another language, like Rust, and then building bindings on top of it would introduce too much overhead.
-Furthermore, the C toolchain is ubiquitous, and it would be somewhat awkward for all the bindings to depend on another toolchain, like Rust.
+The primary reason for choosing C is because [blst](https://github.com/supranational/blst), the BLS12-381 signature library we wanted to use, is mostly written in C. Rust was a viable alternative, but it has some disadvantages.
+The C toolchain is ubiquitous, and it would be somewhat awkward for all the bindings to depend on another toolchain, such as Rust.
+Compared to Rust, C offers a lighter memory and binary footprint.
+Furthermore, C serves as the de facto language for [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), so we could not have completely avoided using C anyway.